dlozanotn/core-code-from-scratch-readme/README.md

 # IF..ELSE

-The if statement executes a statement if a specified condition is truthy.
-If the condition is falsy, another statement in the optional else clause will be executed.
+The if statement executes a statement if a specified condition is [truthy ](https://developer.mozilla.org/en-US/docs/Glossary/Truthy).
+If the condition is [falsy](https://developer.mozilla.org/en-US/docs/Glossary/Falsy), another statement in the optional else clause will be executed.

 ```javascript